u-yas/spin/docs/content/sips/000-sqlite.md

 ```

 *Note: the pseudo-resource design was inspired by the interface of similar functions in [WASI preview 2](https://github.com/bytecodealliance/preview2-prototyping/blob/d56b8977a2b700432d1f7f84656d542f1d8854b0/wit/wasi.wit#L772-L794).*

+#### Database migrations

+Database tables typically require some sort of configuration in the form of database migrations to get table schemas into the correct state.
+While we could require the user to ensure that the database is in the correct state each time the trigger handler function is run, there are a few issues with this:
+* Schema tracking schemes (e.g., a "migrations" table) themselves require some sort of bootstrap step.
+* This goes against the design principle of keeping components handler functions simple and single purpose.

+There are several possible ways to address this issue such as:
+* Some mechanism for running spin components before others where the component receives the current schema version and decides whether or not to perform migrations.
+* The spin component could expose a current schema version as an exported value type so that an exported function would not need to called.
+If the exported schema version does not match the current schema version, an exported migrate function then gets called.
+* A spin component that gets called just after pre-initialization finishes.
+Similarly, this component would expose a schema version and have an exported migration function called when the exported schema version does not match the current schema version.

+TODO: decide which of these (or another mechanism) to use

 #### Implementation requirements